Jabo404/GTElkstack/README.md

 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?_/etc/ansible/file/filebeat-configuration.yml

 - _Which file do you update to make Ansible run the playbook on a specific machine?
   Config file.